Writing about food: a taster

 This practical course has a bit of everything and will appeal to anyone who is enthusiastic about food, whether they have written before or not.
-The day will include tasting some new product samples, writing about a memorable meal and coming up with ideas for blogs and articles.
+You'll learn how to write about a memorable meal and come up with ideas for blogs and articles.

 What will we cover?

 - The range of opportunities out there from more traditional media to online and niche publications.

 - Coming up with ideas for articles.